Wednesday, December 11, 2019

 On the bill were Michigan natives Stevie Wonder, Bob Seeger, and Commander Cody (who did a soulful "Down to Seeds and Stems Again Blues").
 Also appearing were VIP Allen Ginsberg, Phil Ochs, Steve Miller, Chicago Eight members David Dellinger, Renne Davis and Bobby Seale (ungagged), and, in his first American performance since the break up of the Beatles, John Lennon with Yoko Ono, who performed his composition "The Ballad of John Sinclair."
 Two days later, an appellate court freed Sinclair on bail.

-Speaking at the rally in support of her son was Sinclair's 59-year-old mother Elsie Sinclair (about 39 minutes in here).
-Elsie said, to cheers from the crowd, "I can tell you young people: you can teach more to your parents than your parents have ever taught you.
+Speaking at the rally in support of her son was Sinclair's 59-year-old mother Elsie Sinclair.
+She said, to cheers from the crowd, "I can tell you young people: you can teach more to your parents than your parents have ever taught you.
 I’m speaking from experience.
 I just read John's book Politics and Music and I didn’t dig the music but I dug the book.
 I’m beginning to dig the music."

 Monday, December 2, 2019